TitleGen-FL/TitleGen-FL/README.md

 ## References

-For more details about this project, please refer to the "code comments" and our paper "TitleGen-FL: Quality Prediction-based Filter for Automated Issue Title Generation".
+For more details about this project, please refer to the "code comments" and our paper **TitleGen-FL: Quality Prediction-based Filter for Automated Issue Title Generation**.